pamelaFranco/mri-brain-processing-gif/README.md

-# Brain MRI Tracer Animation (Processing)
+# 🧠 Brain MRI Tracer Animation (Processing)

 This project generates an animated GIF using **Processing** and the **GifAnimation** library.
-The effect simulates particles (“traceurs”) that follow brightness gradients in an axial MRI slice of the human brain.
+Particles (“traceurs”) follow brightness gradients in an axial MRI slice, creating a dynamic texture shaped by brain morphology.

-The result is a dynamic visualization that blends medical imaging, computational art, and particle-based simulation, producing an evolving texture shaped directly by brain morphology.
-The code captures each frame and exports a high-quality GIF using the GifAnimation library.

-This project demonstrates:
+Key features:

-- How pixel intensities in MRI can be used to guide particle movement
+- Particles guided by MRI pixel intensities

-- How to create generative art from scientific imaging
+- Generative art from scientific imaging

-- How to produce frame-by-frame animations in Processing
+- Frame-by-frame GIF animation

-- A visually compelling way to explore MRI datasets
+- Educational and visually compelling visualization of MRI data

-It is ideal for neuroscience outreach, generative art experiments, or educational visualization of image-based data.
+Ideal for neuroscience outreach, generative art experiments, or educational demonstrations of image-based datasets.

 ---
 ## ✨ Visualization Concept